consort-it/timesheet-ui/README.md

 ![beets logo](/img/beets_logo.png)

-**Beets** app provides simple time tracking, managing and exel export functions for small companies with little traffic.
-It was develeped in Angular and tailored to the needs of **Consort Center of Excellence**.
-Every employee can enter the working hours per day and project in the tracking view, display his and company record history in the managing view and create new customers and projects in the customers view.
+**Beets** app provides simple time tracking, managing and excel export functions for small companies with little traffic.
+It was developed in Angular and tailored to the needs of **Consort Center of Competence**.
+Every employee can enter the working hours per day and project in the tracking view, display his and companies' record history in the managing view and create new customers and projects in the customers view.

 ---